mikaelweill/documenso/voice-signature.md

 5. **Metadata**: Duration and transcript information are stored for each voice signature
 6. **Reliability**: The system now includes robust error handling and fallback mechanisms
 7. **Debugging**: Comprehensive logging has been added throughout the system
+8. **PDF Rendering**: Voice signatures are now visible in downloaded PDFs with transcript text and a microphone indicator
+9. **Playback**: Voice signatures can be played back when viewing completed documents
+10. **Document View Integration**: Voice signature playback is available in the document recipients view

-## Recent Fixes
+## Recent Fixes and Additions

-We've addressed several critical issues:
+We've addressed several critical issues and added new functionality:

 1. **Metadata Transmission**:
    - Fixed the tRPC router to correctly pass the metadata parameter to the server function